flarum/docs/guide/admin/usergroups.md

 ![SS Group bar](687474703a2f2f692e696d6775722e636f6d2f30345a457730472e706e67.png)

-Next to those user groups, you'll see **New Group** click that to bring up the **Create Group** prompt.
+Next, to those user groups, you'll see **New Group** click that to bring up the **Create Group** prompt.

 ![SS Group Creation Prompt](687474703a2f2f692e696d6775722e636f6d2f4d4d3039314f4a2e706e67.png)

-There are 4 pieces of information Flarum needs from you to create this new user group, for this example we're going to be creating a user group called **Staff Member** but you can name this anything you wish.
+There are 4 pieces of information Flarum needs from you to create this new user group, for this example, we're going to be creating a user group called **Staff Member** but you can name this anything you wish.

 ### Create Group Form Components